German SPD faces shaky future as support for Steinbrueck sags

-In fact, with less than six weeks to go until the Sept.
-22 vote, the debate within his party, the centre-left Social Democrats (SPD), is shifting.
+In fact, with less than six weeks to go until the September 22 vote, the debate within his party, the center-left Social Democrats (SPD), is shifting.

 No longer are SPD members asking whether Steinbrueck can win.
 They are trying to figure out what to do when he doesn't.

 A growing number of voices in the SPD is warning the leadership of Germany's oldest party against entering another "grand coalition" under Merkel - which could lead to a period of uncertainty as she searches for another coalition partner.

 The last time the SPD joined forces with Merkel, the party crashed to its worst result in the post-war era, winning just 23 percent of the vote in 2009, down from over 34 percent in 2005.